howtographql/howtographql/content/frontend/vue-apollo/2-queries-loading-links.md

 <Instruction>

-Open up `LinkList.vue` and add the `apollo` object.
+Open up `src/components/LinkList.vue` and add the `apollo` object.
 Your `LinkList` component should now look like this:

 ```js{12-13,20-21,27-32}(path=".../hackernews-vue-apollo/src/components/LinkList.vue")
 <template>